daniel-furman/daniel-furman-old/blog.md

-A collection of writing on technology, science, machine learning, software dev, and more!
+A collection of writings loosely focused on technology and science.

 <br>